sysrqb/satis-selfauth-domains/README.md

 When at the SAT domain, visiting one of the bad links (like /baddomain.html) should be disallowed.

-At the contains some links to other SAT addresses that the owner of selfauth.site has verified as safe mappings.
+The above sites contain some links to other SAT addresses that the owner of selfauth.site has verified as correct mappings.
 A sattestor's sattestation list is available at the /.well-known/sattestion.json resource.
 For example, at https://sattestorA.selfauthdomain.info/.well-known/sattestation.json

 To verify the extension has automatically loaded these off the page and into